iltommi/qdb-documentation/source/primer.rst

     qdbsh > prefix_get sto 100
     1. stocks

+    qdbsh > suffix_get cks 100
+    1. stocks

-This will return the 100 first matches for the entries starting with the name "sto".
+This will return the 100 first matches for entries starting with "sto", and the 100 first matches for entries ending with "cks".

 However, sometimes you want to organize your timeseries according to arbitraty criteria.
 For example, for our stocks, we may want to say that it comes from the NYSE and that the currency is USD.